(And tips for preparing for them)

 Carry a portable fan

-In a spiffy, anything can become a quick fan to help you cool down.
+In a jiffy, anything can become a quick fan to help you cool down.
 But if you want to take your hot flash preparation to the next level, carry a portable fan in your arsenal.
-One of our favorites are the foldable pocket frisbees.
 They’re compact, light, and provide excellent wind flow.
+You can opt for a traditional Japanese style fan or a smaller foldable frisbee.

 Reduce stress as much as possible